 In 2022, BBM consolidated itself as one of the most active non-psychoactive cannabis derived ingredients suppliers in Argentina, successfully exporting to multiple companies in this country.
 The CBD isolate, the top selling product, is primarily used for different cosmetic developments, but also to run some stability tests for medical formulations.
-After successfully stability testing during 2022 and positive client's feedback, the company expects to see positive grow of this products sales during Q2'2023.
+After successful stability testing during 2022 and positive client's feedback, the ompany expects to see positive growth of this product's sales during the second semester of 2023.